BreloomBoom/automating-inductiveness/ivy_notes.md

 5. Functions are immutable and so relations should be used

+6. IVy expresses everything in first order logic so arithmetic cannot be defined.
+Thresholds for broadcast protocols were worked out through properties about intersection.

 SWISS Problems:
 - The language is either 1.5 or 1.6 so keywords such as `require` are not allowed